 As more employees are working from home, organizations need to adapt to a new, decentralized work environment.
 Procurement teams and employees will continue to purchase items they need for work, but organizations need to ensure they are purchasing the right items that meet each team’s spending goals, even without direct oversight.
 By using the preferred lists policy in Guided Buying, it is easier to maintain your team’s spending goals, even if your team is remote or distributed.

-One of the ways you can keep track of your favourite items or the items you prefer your teams to purchase on Amazon Business’s online store, is by using Lists.
+One of the ways you can keep track of your favorite items or the items you prefer your teams to purchase on Amazon Business’s online store is by using Lists.
 Reorder lists are a great way to create and share lists of the items that meet your organization’s purchasing goals.
 Items added to reorder lists stay on the list, which saves you time when you need to find and repurchase these common items.
 Previously, it was up to the list owner to manually share that list with anyone they thought should be using it.
 Then, buyers would need to remember to consult the list before making any purchases.
 Now, you can automatically share items on these lists through Guided Buying, making it easier to surface and encourage your buyers to select items that meet your purchasing goals.

 Guided Buying is available to Business Prime Customers.
 It enables you to customize the buyer experience and seamlessly steer your buyers towards approved products and away from things they should avoid.
 By configuring policies based on your purchasing preferences and overall procurement goals, you can achieve great results through the collective action of your buyers, even in a fully decentralized environment.
 This leads to significant efficiency gains in the procurement process as your buyers are far more likely to choose approved items, and it reduces both the time it takes the buyer to find those items as well as the time needed for purchasing review, approvals, and returns processes.
 It also has a longer-term impact, enabling organizations to achieve their goals related to purchasing quality, purchasing compliance, supplier consolidation, and corporate policies, such as ensuring a portion of spend goes to local businesses or businesses with specific diversity credentials.